techindicium/dbt-dag-monitoring/README.md

 ```

 It's also necessary to switch on/off the models from dags sources you have data from.

-example for running for adf and airflow:
+Example for running for adf and airflow:
 ```
 models:
   dbt_dag_monitoring: